Organizations are increasingly reliant on their internal IT teams to supply business-critical services and operations in today’s business climate.

 9. Increased Transparency into IT Processes and Services

 IT service management provides transparency into IT processes and services by developing a service catalog that provides a full list of services that the IT organization provides to customers.
-This catalog assists in ensuring that customers fully utilize all the services that IT has to offer.

 10. Higher Return on IT Investments